CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    import qtawesome as qta
    from qtpy.QtWidgets import QToolButton

-We also imported ``QToolButton`` because it will be used to set the button that we will add in our toolbar.

-At the end of the Spyder imports we also need:
+At the end of the Spyder imports, we also need:

 .. code-block:: python

    from spyder.utils.icon_manager import ima

-Now, let's include ``PomodoroTimerToolbar`` and the actions and sections we just declared in ``api.py`` in our local imports:
+Now let us include the following local imports from the ``widgets.py`` and ``api.py`` files:

 .. code-block:: python